Drug Charges – What defenses do I have?

 What are my constitutional rights?

 Many drug cases arises from a police officer searching a vehicle during a routine traffic stop.
 All drug cases require an analysis of the Fourth Amendment to the United States Constitution.
 This analysis involves a review of how you came into contact with the police and how the police came to conduct a search of your person, your vehicle or home.
 Was it a consensual encounter, the product of a traffic stop or investigatory detention (based on reasonable articulable suspicion)?
 Were you arrested on a warrant, or on the officer’s belief there was probable cause?
 If so, was the arrest lawful?
 Were the drugs found through a consent search, or a search incident to arrest?
 Was the search lawful or the product of an illegal detention, unlawful arrest, or consent that was actually coerced?
-These are all crucial issues that an attorney must analyze.
+These are all crucial issues that a Fairfax drug defense attorney must analyze.
 A Fourth Amendment violation which leads to evidence being discovered is referred to as the “fruit of the poisonous tree.”
 The result that is typical: suppression of that evidence.
 Suppressed evidence from the Commonwealth’s case could mean they have no case at all and your charge would be dismissed.

 Can the scientific evidence in my drug case be challenged?